-Guitar World’s massive Eddie Van Halen memorial issue (opens in new tab) is out on newsstands now, and among the many tributes to the electric guitar master are several from six-string peers and acolytes, including Steve Lukather, Adam Jones, Yngwie Malmsteen and Jennifer Batten.
+The passing of guitar legend Eddie Van Halen prompted an outpouring of tributes to the electric guitar master from six-string peers and acolytes, including Steve Lukather, Adam Jones, Yngwie Malmsteen and Jennifer Batten.

 But while millions of guitar players were inspired by Eddie Van Halen, few have embodied his flash, style, groove, whimsy and overall command of technique like Extreme’s Nuno Bettencourt.